stamzid/image-distance/README.md

 Backend is written in Python and takes advantage of python virtual environment setup.
 For this project `pipenv` environment has been used.
 Please refer to relevant instructions for operating system specific installation of `python 3.7` and `pipenv` environment.

-Once installation complate, `cd` to `image-distance/backend` folder and run the following chronologically:
+Once installation complate, `cd` to `backend` folder in the repo and run the following chronologically:

 - `pipenv shell`

 - `pipenv install`

-Once the python dependencies are installed change directory to root of this repo (loblaw-digital) and run the following command:
+Once the python dependencies are installed change directory to root of this repo (image-distance) and run the following command:

 `uvicorn backend.app.main:app --host 0.0.0.0 --port 8000`